HUGE Improv Theater’s latest season kicked off November 4, with several shows making a return to the stage alongside new experimental productions.

 “I feel like as the condo buildings go up there's less space for scrappy art projects to exist in this neighborhood,” Bernard said.
 “I’m never giving up on Uptown.
 I think it’s a beautiful place, it just needs more fertilizer.”

 In September 2023, HUGE will say goodbye to its current home and move a few blocks north into the Art Materials building.
-It will be a larger space with multiple theaters.
+It will be a larger space with about 25% more seating space.

 The final holiday season in the old theater features a slate of classic shows.
 HUGE is also running its annual 28-hour Improvathon fundraiser from November 16-17 and the Queer and Funny Improv Festival on November 20, bringing improvised stories and off-the-cuff antics to audiences through the end of December.